sacctSection: Slurm Commands (1)

 - The user name of the user who ran the job.

 The amount of user CPU time used by the job or job step.
-The format
+Format is the same as

 NOTE: UserCPU provides a measure of the task's parent process and does not include CPU time of child processes.